-You might find yourself helping a rural school design a secure system for tracking student progress with intermittent internet access.
-Or building a lightweight mobile app that lets health workers in remote areas collect and share data offline.
-You could be prototyping dashboards that help small-scale farmers make better decisions using weather and soil data, or helping a grassroots organisation migrate from paper to digital workflows that save them time and money.
+You might help a rural school design a secure system for tracking student progress despite intermittent internet access.
+Or build a lightweight mobile app that lets health workers in remote areas collect and share data offline.
+You could prototype dashboards that help small-scale farmers make better decisions using weather and soil data, or assist a grassroots organisation in migrating from paper to digital workflows that save time and money.

-Here, you’re not just refining your technical ability.
+Here, you’re not just refining technical skills.
 You’re learning to design for constraints, collaborate across disciplines, and ask better questions.
-You’re practicing the kind of leadership that starts with listening.
+You’re practising the kind of leadership that starts with listening.
 And you’re discovering that the real value of your code lies in what it makes possible for others.

 While English is the language of instruction, data is the language of scale.
 And code is the language of systems.
 Whether you’re fluent in front-end, back-end, or somewhere in between, your skills give you a head start in turning good intentions into real-world solutions.